-Earl grey tea is made using traditional black tea infused with the scent and flavor of dried bergamot orange peels.
-This can be done by tossing the black tea leaves with the bergamot peels and allowing them to infuse over period of time or by pressing the tea leaves and bergamot peels together to further instill flavor.
+Earl Grey tea is made using traditional black tea infused with the scent and flavor of dried bergamot orange peels.
+This can be done by tossing the black tea leaves with the bergamot peels and allowing them to infuse over a period of time or by pressing the tea leaves and bergamot peels together to further instill flavor.
 The latter method produces a much sharper flavored tea.

 If you’re an avid tea drinker like myself, then you’ve had more than a few mugs of this distinct yet classic tea.

 There’s nothing like the perfect hot cup of earl grey tea in the morning or on a cold afternoon.
 Not only does the scent and flavor perk up your soul, they also provide several health benefits you may not have realized!